kumohakasemk9/stm32f4xx-project-makefile-template/README.md

 Usage
 =====
+At first, you need to prepare missing CMSIS and stm32f4xx.h.
-You have to adjust flash.ld's start address of RAM, according to
+Then you have to adjust flash.ld's start address of RAM, according to
 your program location..
 (Ex: 0x08000000 for ROM, depends.)
 Then you have to correct CMSIS path in makefile, stm32f4xx.h's path too.
 And you can modify main.c and then make (generates elf file and srec file) , enjoy!